techidaily/site-article-knowledge/source/_posts/new-annual-highlights-ultimate-free-lut-download-guide-for-2024.md

 In addition to supporting a video to connect with audiences and emphasize the plot, color is also the most natural method for viewers to perceive a piece of media.
 A movie's aesthetic potential will be severely constrained if it only uses original camera footage.
 Every video producer has to be able to accurately comprehend the emotional qualities of color in order to adapt to the specific color theme of the movie.
 However, a beginner frequently doesn't know where to start when attempting color correction and color mixing for the first time.
 Color rings and color curves seem to be professional-level tools that are far beyond their reach.
 This time, a pre-set LUTs package will precisely solve the problem.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bXmwwSmYqq4?si=Bb-eJfLnlpeeClyt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 2\.
 10 best free LUTs with download links

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9hsPbiic0O8?si=58mZ2Cu6wicQfsUP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\.
 Red LUT